sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ## Notifications

 Notifications are emails that are sent as part of the transaction process when certain transitions occur.
-They optionally support delays via the `:at` key.
+They optionally support delays via the `:at` key (see also the [Time expressions, delayed transitions and delayed notifications](#time-expressions-delayed-transitions-and-delayed-notifications) section).
 Every notification needs to have a unique (in the scope of the process) name and can be tied only to a single transition.
 The email content of a notification is rendered using a template.
 These templates can be reused between notifications.
 If there's two different transitions where you want to send the same email, you can just refer to same template in both.
 Notifications can be sent to the customer or to the provider.

 ## Validating and inspecting a process